liamdmcgarrigle/n8n-nodes-zoho-calendar/README.md

 If you have a bug to report or a feature request, please [submit a GitHub issue](https://github.com/liamdmcgarrigle/n8n-nodes-zoho-calendar/issues/new) with as much detail as you're able to give.

 Feel free to submit PRs, but please get in touch with me first to make sure I am willing to add the feature before you spend the time on it.

+# Roadmap
+Here are some things I am working on bringing to this node:

+1. Ability to upload attachments with create and update operation
+2. Ability to delete attachments with update operation
+3. Create Calendar operations (such as list calendars and get calendar details)
+4. Clean up code and project files

 # Documentation